Paragard Copper IUD: All You Need to Know about It

 Paragard has a 99% success rate.
 Once this copper IUD is inserted, the chances of getting pregnant are slim.
 Those looking for an effective birth control solution can be confident in knowing that they are well protected with Paragard.
 This IUD permits regular ovulation in women as it doesn’t add any extra hormones into the body.

-Much like other IUDs currently offered in Canada, the Paragard requires no to very low maintenance once inserted.
+Much like other IUDs currently offered in Canada, the Paragard requires no maintenance once inserted.
 Medical professionals recommend a follow-up visit 4 -6 weeks after the procedure so that the positioning of the device can be checked.

-After the follow-up appointment, the only maintenance required is a quick monthly check of the two thin strings attached to the end of the IUD.
+After the follow-up appointment, the only maintenance required is a quick monthly check if the two thin strings attached to the end of the IUD.

 Since this IUD uses copper and not hormones to prevent pregnancy, the side effects that are commonly associated with hormonal IUDs are non-existent.